genuary2021/genuary2021.github.io/prompts.md

 ---
 ## JAN.25

-Make a grid of all the permutations of something.
+Make a grid of permutations of something.

 ---
 ## JAN.26